RustMIDI/midix/README.md

 ## Overview

 `midix` provides users with human readable MIDI structures without invariant states.
-That is, the midi 1.0 specification has been strongly typed such that programatic commands built with this crate are not invariant.
+That is, the midi 1.0 specification has been strongly typed such that programatic commands built with this crate uphold invariants.

 `midix` provides a parser ([`Reader`](crate::prelude::Reader)) to read events from `.mid` files. calling [`Reader::read_event`](crate::prelude::Reader::read_event) will yield a [`FileEvent`](crate::prelude::FileEvent).